-Why book Cucuta to Pereira bus with redBus?
+Why book a Cucuta a Pereira bus with redBus?

-You can also avail time-to-time redBus offers while booking online bus tickets from Cucuta to Pereira.
-Follow simple, fast and secure bus booking procedure.
-This helps to create a joyful road travel experience!
+You can also time-to-time redBus offers while booking your bus tickets online from Cucuta to Pereira.
+Follow a simple, fast and secure bus booking procedure.
+This helps save time and also helps to create a joyful travel experience!

 San José of Cucuta is a colombian municipality, capital of Norte de Santander's department.
 It's located in the northeast of the country, in the homonymous valley, on the eastern mountain range of the Andes and in front of the border with Venezuela.
 It's the political, economic, administrative, industrial, cultural and turistic center of the department.
 The city was named in honor of José de Nazaret and because the name of the cacique who ruled the region before the conquest was Barí Cúcuta.Cucuta is remembered as a military city because in 1821, Simón Bolívar, Francisco de Paula Santander and others heroes of independence, met in the current Villa del Rosario to decree the first constitution that officially declared the independence of Colombia.
 Santander's park is the central square of Cucuta, where occurred several historic events and public shows.
 It's located in front of the mayoralty and in front of the San Jose cathedral.
 In the center of the park there's a bronze bust of the general Santander, created in 1890.
 Currently, Cucuta is a prosperous city and is very important for the economic sector because limits with Venezuela.
 Also, stands out for its modern road infrastructure.